chrisjsewell/PyGauss/README.rst

 PyGauss
 =======

-A layer on top of chemlab for analysis of gaussian DFT output
+A layer on top of cclib (v1.3), chemlab (v0.4) and pandas (v0.15.2) for analysis of gaussian DFT output

 The basic function of the API is to take in data files ouput from Gaussian for a particular system and analyse their outcome in terms of: